Openfisca-NSW/openfisca_nsw_extension_template/README.md

-# OpenFisca NSW Rules Kids Vouchers
+# OpenFisca NSW Extension Template

 These are the rules for NSW Cost of Living measures, including the active kids and creative kids vouchers.
 It's based on the openfisca extension template.
 This